chocolateboy/aria-accordion/README.md

 The following NPM scripts are available:

-- build - compile and package the library
+- build - compile and bundle the library for testing and release
 - clean - remove temporary files and build artifacts
 - test - run the test suite